Building community is at the heart of any great Instagram business strategy.

 - Decide what you’d like your Instagram handle to be.
 This is the @ name that’s associated with your account.
 It’s best if your handle is as close to your shop’s name as possible so people can easily search and recognize it.
 If your shop’s name is already taken, consider adding a clarifying word or a character like an _.
 For example, if your shop name is Bear’s Wares and that’s already taken, try something like @bears_wares or @bearswaresandmugs.

 - Now that you have a personal account set up, you can switch it over to business.
-Navigate to your profile (fill out your Instagram bio), where you’ll find three horizontal lines in the top right hand corner.
+Navigate to your profile, where you’ll find three horizontal lines in the top right hand corner.
 Then, select Settings.
 If you see Switch to Professional Account, select that.
 If not, select Account.
 Now, Switch to Professional Account and click Continue.
 Select the category your business belongs in and confirm.
 Next, select Business and choose whether you’d like to add contact info or skip that step.
 If you don’t need to add a Facebook account, X out to complete the transformation.

 💥 Expand your reach: How to Get More Followers on Instagram: 17 Ways to Grow Your Audience